udacity/CarND-Traffic-Sign-Classifier-Project/project_description.md

 ### Step 2: Test a Model on Newly-Captured Images

-Take several pictures of numbers that you find on the web or around you (at least five), and run them through your classifier on your computer to produce example results.
+Take several pictures of traffic signs that you find on the web or around you (at least five), and run them through your classifier on your computer to produce example results.
 The classifier might not recognize some local signs but it could prove interesting nonetheless.
 Alternatively (optionally), you can try using OpenCV / SimpleCV / Pygame to capture live images from a webcam and run those through your classifier.

 ***QUESTION:*** _Choose five candidate images of traffic signs and provide them in the report.
 Are there any particular qualities of the image(s) that might make classification difficult?_